People Before Profit: Foreign policy

 People Before Profit is opposed to NATO and support Irish neutrality.
-They have said that NATO has a "bloody history" and accuse it of escalating the Ukrainian war "to the terrifying possibility that we could have a nuclear situation".
+They have said that "the role of NATO expansion and the role of further potential NATO aggression" are partly to blame for the Russian invasion of Ukraine, which they consider "a conflict between two reactionary imperialist blocs", and accuse NATO of escalating the war "to the terrifying possibility that we could have a nuclear situation".
+PBP have condemned the invasion as "barbaric" and have supported taking in Ukrainian refugees.

-People Before Profit call for international sanctions against Israel and support the Palestinian-led movement Boycott, Divestment and Sanctions.
-They have called for "a comprehensive package of economic, political and cultural sanctions against Israel for warcrimes, ethnic cleansing and the crime of apartheid".
+People Before Profit calls for sanctions against Israel and support the Palestinian-led movement Boycott, Divestment and Sanctions (BDS).
+They have called for "a comprehensive package of economic, political and cultural sanctions against Israel for war crimes, ethnic cleansing and the crime of apartheid".

-People Before Profit oppose sanctions against Russia as a response to the 2022 Russian invasion of Ukraine.
-Murphy stated "We stood for the people of Ukraine and stand with them in their struggle against the Russian imperialist invasion", but said that sanctions "are hurting ordinary Russians and are only bolstering the Putin regime at home".
-Simon Coveney and Neale Richmond of Fine Gael suggested it is contradictory for People Before Profit to support sanctions against Israel but not against Russia.
-Paul Murphy responded "The situation in Israel/Palestine is that they've struggled for decades against the oppression of the Palestinian people.
-You have a call for BDS coming from ordinary Palestinians, including Palestinians who live within the state of Israel and suffer apartheid at the hands of Israel".
+People Before Profit oppose sanctions against Russia for its invasion of Ukraine.
+Paul Murphy said they stand with Ukrainians "in their struggle against the Russian imperialist invasion", but said sanctions "are hurting ordinary Russians and are only bolstering the Putin regime".
+Simon Coveney and Neale Richmond of Fine Gael have suggested it is contradictory for PBP to support sanctions against Israel but not against Russia.
+Murphy responded "You have a call for [sanctions] coming from ordinary Palestinians, including Palestinians who live within the state of Israel and suffer apartheid".
+Although supporting Ukrainian resistance, PBP oppose sending weaponry or giving weapons training to the Ukrainian military.